samdark/yii2-cookbook/book/enable-pretty-urls.md

 Sometimes users want to share your site URLs via social networks.
 For example, by default your *about page* URL looks like `http://webproject.ru/index.php?r=site%2Fabout`.
 Let's imagine this link on Facebook page.
 Do you want to click on it?
-Most of users have no idea what is `index.php` and what is `%2`.
+Most users have no idea what is `index.php` and what is `%2`.
 They trust such link less, so will click less on it.
-Thus web site owner would lose traffic.
+Thus the website owner would lose traffic.

 URLs such as the following is better: `http://webproject.ru/about`.
 Every user can understand that it is a clear way to get to *about page*.